How to Reduce Images and Videos File Sizes for the Web

 Content Delivery Networks (CDNs) are crucial in optimising the distribution of your media files to a global audience.
 By strategically placing servers across various geographic locations, CDNs significantly reduce latency and enhance loading times for visitors accessing your content worldwide.

-CDNs serve as a distributed server network that works harmoniously to efficiently deliver your media files to end-users.
+CDNs are a distributed server network that works harmoniously to deliver your media files to end-users efficiently.
 When a user requests access to your website or downloads a media file, the CDN automatically determines the server closest to their location.
 This intelligent routing ensures that the content is served from a nearby server, minimising the time it takes for data to travel long distances.

 The geographical dispersion of CDN servers brings several advantages.
 Firstly, it alleviates the problem of latency, which refers to the delay between a user's request for content and the actual delivery.
 By reducing the distance between the server and the user, CDNs drastically diminish latency, enabling faster and smoother access to your media files.